Ottu (film)

 2022 film directed by Fellini T.P.

-Ottu: Chapter 2 (titled Rendagam in Tamil) is a 2022 Indian Malayalam-Tamil bilingual action thriller film written and directed by Fellini T. P., shot simultaneously in Malayalam and Tamil languages.
+Ottu: Chapter 2 in Malayalam; titled Rendagam in Tamil is a 2022 Indian action thriller film written and directed by Fellini T. P..
 It was produced by August Cinema and The Show People.
-The film stars Aravind Swamy, Kunchacko Boban, Eesha Rebba, and Jackie Shroff.
+Shot simultaneously in Malayalam and Tamil, the film stars Kunchacko Boban, Arvind Swamy, Eesha Rebba and Jackie Shroff.
 The Malayalam version was released theatrically on 8 September 2022, while the Tamil version was released on 23 September 2022.

 Plot

 The film starts with Kichu, a happy-go-lucky guy who wishes to move abroad with his girlfriend Kalyani.
 With the help of his father Chachan, Kichu is given a suspicious task from a group of people who are willing to pay him money to befriend a lonely man.
 They reveal that the lonely man is David, a gangster who lost his memory in a shootout in Udupi with confidential information about Rs.
 30 crore worth gold.
 Kichu accepts the offer and proceeds to locate and befriend David.
 He eventually finds David working as a popcorn vender in a movie theater.
 Kichu awkwardly approaches him in many ways and finally succeeds in becoming friends with him and starts calling him "Anna" (brother).
 The gang forces Kichu to make David regain his memory.
 Kichu plans a road trip with David by convincing him that he has to deliver a car consignment to Udupi.
 David reluctantly agrees, and they start the trip.
 On the way from Mumbai to Udupi, they stop at Goa to chill and end up in an intense fight with a drunkard who gets beaten up by a drunk David.
 After the fight, David and Kichu sit at the beach at night, and a drunk Kichu reveals his true intention, by which David is surprised and starts to suspect Kichu.
 Finally, David confronts Kichu and asks him about everything.
 Kichu lies to him saying that he had heard from a friend.
 David keeps asking Kichu to make him talk to the friend as David feels like he is missing something.
 Finally, Kichu reveals that David was the ferocious gangster who was the right-hand man of his boss Asainar.